Fiber-optic communication

 Fiber-optic communication is a form of optical communication for transmitting information from one place to another by sending pulses of infrared or visible light through an optical fiber.
 The light is a form of carrier wave that is modulated to carry information.
-Fiber is preferred over electrical cabling when high bandwidth, long distance, or immunity to electromagnetic interference is required.
-This type of communication can transmit voice, video, and telemetry through local area networks or across long distances.
+Optical fiber can carry voice, video, and data through local area networks or across long distances.
+Fiber is preferred over electrical cabling when high bandwidth, long distance, low power consumption, or immunity to electromagnetic interference is required.

-Optical fiber is used by many telecommunications companies to transmit telephone signals, internet communication, and cable television signals.
-Researchers at Bell Labs have reached a record bandwidth–distance product of over 100 petabit × kilometers per second using fiber-optic communication.

 Background

-First developed in the 1970s, fiber-optics have revolutionized the telecommunications industry and have played a major role in the advent of the Information Age.
-Because of its advantages over electrical transmission, optical fibers have largely replaced copper wire communications in backbone networks in the developed world.
+First developed in the 1970s, fiber-optics have revolutionized the telecommunications industry and played a major role in the advent of the Information Age.
+Because of advantages over electrical transmission, optical fibers have largely replaced copper wire communications in backbone networks in the developed world.

 The process of communicating using fiber optics involves the following basic steps: